KuiZeng/STAVOS/README.md

+### folder introduce：
 STAVOS_main folder: code for training and testing the weights of the STAVOS model The STAVOS model can be used to segment general videos STAVOS_medaka folder: automation system for medaka ventricle input folder:the video to be inputted
-Output folder: The output result of the automation system
+Output folder: The output result of the automation system Data-medaka-Lateral-right folder: N datasets Data-medaka-Ventural folder: R dataset

+### data acquisition
-Due to the upper limit on the file size uploaded by GitHub, the dataset and model weights cannot be uploaded here Data-medaka-Lateral-right folder: N datasets Data-medaka-Ventural folder: R dataset
+Due to the upper limit on the file size uploaded by GitHub, the dataset and model weights cannot be uploaded here.
+You can obtain it from the following address:47.96.156.188/tools, or contact email:2514819977@qq.com

 Davis dataset download address: https://davischallenge.org.

 Deep learning environment：conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch
 Other libraries: Install whatever is missing.

+### How to use: